tabular_learner#

 HistGradientBoostingClassifier(categorical_features='from_dtype'))])

-When requesting a 'classifier', the last step of the pipeline is set to a HistGradientBoostingClassifier.
+When requesting a 'classification', the last step of the pipeline is set to a HistGradientBoostingClassifier.

 This pipeline can be applied to rich tabular data: